Orthohepacivirus: Additional information

-Additional hepaciviruses have been described from bats, rodents including bank voles, horses, and dogs.
+Additional orthohepaciviruses have been described from bats, rodents including bank voles, horses, and dogs.
 Rodent hepacivirus is found in the deer mouse (Peromyscus maniculatus).
-A virus related to hepaciviruses is found in bamboo rat (Rhizomys pruinosus).
-A virus related to hepaciviruses infects the long-tailed ground squirrel Spermophilus undulatus.
+Viruses related to orthohepaciviruses have been found in bamboo rats (Rhizomys pruinosus) and long-tailed ground squirrels Spermophilus undulatus.

-Cattle are a host for viruses of the species Hepacivirus bovis.
-The viruses most closely related to Hepacivirus hominis are the equine hepaciviruses of the species Hepacivirus equi.
+Cattle are a host for viruses of the species Orthohepacivirus bovis.
+The viruses most closely related to Orthohepacivirus hominis are the equine hepaciviruses of the species Orthohepacivirus equi.
 There are at least two subtypes of equine hepacivirus.
 Hepacivirus A infecting horses has also been found in donkeys.

-A virus related to the hepaciviruses has been isolated from bald eagles (Haliaeetus leucocephalus).
+A virus related to the orthohepaciviruses has been isolated from bald eagles (Haliaeetus leucocephalus).
 Another unclassified virus in this taxon is duck hepacivirus-like virus.
-A virus related to hepaciviruses has been isolated from the graceful catshark (Proscyllium habereri).
+A virus related to orthohepaciviruses has been isolated from the graceful catshark (Proscyllium habereri).
 The virus – Jogalong virus – has been described that appears to belong to another species in this genus.